scannito/Trieste-LF-Analyses/README.md

-# Trieste-LF-Analyses
+# TriesteLFAnalyses

 Repository created to collect LF analyses in Trieste

-To start a new analysis, create a subfolder in the main one with your name and inside a CMakeList.txt file.
+To start a new analysis, create a subfolder with your name and inside of it a CMakeLists.txt file.
 Then in the main one use command `add_subdirectory(name_of_your_folder)`

 ## SAST Tools